-This past Friday, I recorded a short interview for a future podcast, with Elizabeth O’Neill, an Australian lady, who with her husband Gerard, are currently visiting the Western Balkans.
+Some time ago, I recorded a short interview for a future podcast, with Elizabeth O’Neill, an Australian lady, who with her husband Gerard, were currently visiting the Western Balkans.

 I was intrigued as to how they found where work was offered, and what they might be required to do.
 After all Elizabeth and her husband were “early retirees”, (her words), so heavy manual labouring might be a bit too much?

 They use a website, Work Away, where they can find opportunities that might suit them, and where their questions are answered.
 From listening to Elizabeth, it made me think that this form of travelling fitted under the banner of “Slow Tourism”, as they were immersing themselves into the culture and environment wherever they stayed, experiencing things they would otherwise not have the opportunity to.

 To find out more about how Elizabeth experiences both “work” and “play” on her travels with her husband, check out her blog posts from Corfu and Croatia HERE .
 I checked the Work Away site and was very pleasantly surprised to see there are.